alkebziza/alkebziza/README.md

 ## What’s Next
 This summer, I will be interning at **NazarX Research and Development Company**,
-the *only private aerospace company in Uzbekistan*, working on cutting-edge STEM projects.
+the *only private aerospace company in Uzbekistan*, working on the biggest STEM projects in Uzbekistan.

 ---